eezstreet/SWATEliteForce/README.md

   * Added a cut weapon from the game: The M1Super90.
   * 3-packs of Wedges, Flashbangs, CS Gas and Stingers have been added.
 They have 3 tactical items, with the equivalent weight and bulk of five of those items.
   * All shotguns now have Frangible Breaching Ammo, which doesn't ricochet or overpenetrate a door.
+  * The gas mask is now called the Respirator and no longer restricts field of view.
+A new gas mask, the S10 Helmet, has been added!
 - Command interface overhaul!
   * New commands: SEARCH AND SECURE, SECURE ALL, RESTRAIN ALL, and DISABLE ALL.
      * SECURE ALL, RESTRAIN ALL and DISABLE ALL commands order your squad to search the entire map.
 SEARCH AND SECURE combines RESTRAIN ALL and SECURE ALL.